Call today for your complimentary consultation. 281-528-4226

 Autism Spectrum Assessment

-Our center administers a series of assessments that have been deemed the “gold standard” for diagnosing Autism Spectrum Disorder.
-Through these different assessments, our qualified doctoral level psychologists make an accurate diagnosis, while determining if a co-existing disorder is present.
+Our psychologists administer a series of assessments that have been deemed the “gold standard” for diagnosing Autism Spectrum Disorder.
+Through these different assessments, psychologists make an accurate diagnosis while determining if a co-existing disorder is present.
 We frequently see depression or anxiety accompany an Autism Spectrum Disorder diagnosis, however, there are many other possible co-existing disorders.
 A comprehensive report of the findings will be written; included will be a diagnosis, if there is one, recommendations for treatment, and academic accommodations, if appropriate.
 This report includes the required assessments schools and colleges require for academic accommodations.

 If a client already has a diagnosis of Autism Spectrum Disorder, they will complete the Initial Diagnostic Assessment.
 This assessment reviews previous testing, the client's developmental, medical, academic and psycho-social history.
 This assessment uses rating scales and a clinical interview to identify the clients current functioning, presenting concerns, any possible co-existing disorders, and then will determine the client's specific treatment needs.